 Layer 5: Authority Signals

 Beyond existence and relationships, you need authority signals.
-These include: media coverage from recognized publications, speaking engagements at industry events, published research and thought leadership, awards and recognition, and consistent expert commentary in your industry.
+These include: media coverage from recognized publications, speaking engagements at industry events, published research.
+Thought leadership, awards and recognition, and consistent expert commentary in your industry.
 Each of these signals reinforces your entity’s authority in the specific domain where you want AI citations.

 Practical Steps to Build Entity Authority